-- we may not be able to obtain the regulatory approvals required for our ReShape Vest and/or Diabetes Bloc-Stim Neuromodulation; - our products may not be accepted in the marketplace by physicians, patients and third-party payers; - the price of our products, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the system implantation and follow-up procedures; - appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures for our ReShape Vest; - coverage policies for bariatric surgeries, including LAP-BAND may be restricted in the future; - we may not be able to sell our products at a price that allows us to meet the revenue targets necessary to generate enough revenue for profitability; - the frequency and severity of any side effects of our products; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of our products; - we, or the investigators of our products, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our products obsolete; - we may not be able to have our products manufactured in commercial quantities or at an acceptable cost; - we may not have adequate financial or other resources to complete the development and commercialization of our products or to develop sales and marketing capabilities for our products; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.
+- we may not be able to obtain the regulatory approvals required for our ReShape Vest and/or Diabetes Bloc-Stim Neuromodulation; - we may not be able to produce the Obalon Balloon System; - if we are able to produce the Obalon Balloon System, we may not be able to re-introduce the system into the marketplace; - our products may not be accepted in the marketplace by physicians, patients and third-party payers; - the price of our products, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the system implantation and follow-up procedures; - appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures for our ReShape Vest; - coverage policies for bariatric surgeries and procedures, including Lap-Band and balloons may be restricted in the future: - we may not be able to sell our products at a price that allows us to meet the revenue targets necessary to generate enough revenue for profitability; - the frequency and severity of any side effects of our products; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of our products; - we, or the investigators of our products, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our products obsolete; - we may not be able to have our products manufactured in commercial quantities or at an acceptable cost; - we may not have adequate financial or other resources to complete the development and commercialization of our products or to develop sales and marketing capabilities for our products; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.

-Besides requiring physician adoption, market acceptance of our products will depend on successfully communicating the benefits of our products to three additional constituencies involved in deciding whether to treat a particular patient using our products: (1) the potential patients themselves; (2) institutions such as hospitals, where the procedure would be performed and opinion leaders in these institutions; and (3) third-party payers, such as private healthcare insurers and governmental payers, such as Medicare and Medicaid in the United States, which would ultimately bear most of the costs of the various providers and equipment involved in our LAP-BAND system, ReShape Care, ReShape Vest (if approved for sale) and Diabetes Bloc-Stim Neuromodulation (if approved for sale).
+Besides requiring physician adoption, market acceptance of our products will depend on successfully communicating the benefits of our products to three additional constituencies involved in deciding whether to treat a particular patient using our products: (1) the potential patients themselves; (2) institutions such as hospitals, where the procedure would be performed and opinion leaders in these institutions; and (3) third-party payers, such as private healthcare insurers and governmental payers, such as Medicare and Medicaid in the United States, which would ultimately bear most of the costs of the various providers and equipment involved in our Lap-Band system, reshapecare, Obalon Balloon System, ReShape Vest (if approved for sale) and Diabetes Bloc-Stim Neuromodulation (if approved for sale).
 Marketing to each of these constituencies requires a different marketing approach, and we must convince each of these groups of the efficacy and utility of our products to be successful.